ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ```

 So why is -1 not less than 1?
-What happens, in this case, is that the signed variable, which has a low value, is converted to the type of the unsigned variable.
+What happens, in this case, is that the signed variable, which has a low value, is converted to the type of the unsigned variable [(49)](https://eel.is/c++draft/expr.arith.conv).
+See _Dangers_ > _Implicit Conversions_.
 Since the signed variable has a value not representable in unsigned type we get "garbage".
 (Not actual garbage, the value we get is well defined, but in many cases it is indistinguishable for garbage since we got a completely different value.)
 This is surprising, and arguably bad language design.